ARNishan/Bangla-Converter-Package-Laravel/README.md

 Bangla/Bengali string transformation library which can convert Bangla string Unicode/Avro to Bijoy and also Bijoy to Avro

+## Installation

+### Laravel
+Require this package in your composer.json and update composer.
+This will download the package and the libraries also.

+    composer require ar_nishan/bangla_converter

 ## Using

 Just create a Translate Class instance and then call the predefined function.